lter/lterwg-resilience/README.md

 Briefly describe the purpose of each script (or folder of scripts) here as you create them!

+- "retrieve-mswep-ppt-data.R" - script for retreiveing daily precipitation data for sites from MSWEP

 ## Supplementary Resources

 LTER Scientific Computing Team [website](https://lter.github.io/scicomp/) & NCEAS' [Resources for Working Groups](https://www.nceas.ucsb.edu/working-group-resources)